SashaPatsel/coding-drills/python/01-getting-started/README.md

 ## Learning the basics

 Python is a server-side scripting language.
-In other words, it can only be used on the back-end.
+In other words, `it can only be used on the back-end`.
 You can think of it as an alternative to Node.

 Python has many syntactic differences to Node, but for the most part, functions in much the same way.